Col de la Biche

 This cycling route departs Aix-les-Bains for the summit of the Col de la Biche.
 Steep gradients are the order of the day as you leave the banks of the river Rhone at the village of Seyssel and make your way upwards.
 Switchback after switchback will give you something to aim for as the gradients perpetually hover around double digits.
-Indeed, there is a section of 9 kilometres which averages 9.5%.
-On a clear day you will have views across to the Alps and perhaps you will even spot Mont Blanc.
+Indeed, there is a section of 9 kilometers which averages 9.5%.
+On a clear day, you will have views across to the Alps and perhaps you will even spot Mont Blanc.

 The road to the top is very quiet and has very little traffic.
-Apart from the summit sign itself there are no real views to speak of at the top of the climb.
+Apart from the summit sign itself, there are no real views to speak of at the top of the climb.
 Some may choose to take in this climb as part of a more demanding ride which will include the Grand Colombier.
 The route mapped here however is just to the top of the climb itself.